 I’ve also found enormous satisfaction in volunteering to the cause of suicide prevention through several organizations.
 In July of 2016, I completed training to become a volunteer crisis counselor with Crisis Text Line, a non-profit that enables people in any type of crisis to text “TALK” to 741741 for help.
 In 2018, I became active in the American Foundation of Suicide Prevention’s Talk Saves Lives™ education program.
 Shortly after that, I began getting involved in AFSP’s Healing Conversations program, which gives people who have lost someone to suicide the opportunity to talk with trained volunteers who are themselves survivors of suicide loss.

 I feel a strong calling to help those who have experienced the loss of a loved one to suicide.
 The pain of losing someone can be devastating.
 Talking with a person who has experienced a similar tragedy can ease that pain and help get them through it.
-Often, it’s just about being there to listen and provide empathy and kindness, without judgement.
+Often, it’s just about being there to listen and provide empathy and kindness, without judgment.

 Volunteering with the Healing Conversations program has been an amazing blessing.
 It is such a privilege to be able to stand with those who are in despair, and are missing a family member.
 I’ve been blessed by being able to be a blessing to others.
 AFSP does an amazing job of not only helping others, but also by creating volunteer opportunities for those who have a heart to serve and help.